FredHB/fredhb.github.io/docs/sem/4-optimization.md

 **Exercise:** Secant Method

 The Secant method is a derivative-free variation of Newton's method.
-Instead of using the exact derivative $ f'(x) $, it approximates the derivative using two recent points:
+Instead of using the exact derivative $f'(x)$, it approximates the derivative using two recent points:

 $$
 x_{n+1} = x_n - f(x_n) \frac{x_n - x_{n-1}}{f(x_n) - f(x_{n-1})}